Q: How virtual classes work?

 In our classes we work on what is important to make you a great milonguera or milonguero: posture, balance and musicality.

 Teachers and assistants in our classes give personalized attention to each student.
 Other single students may come to class and do our exercises with you, but each student has her or his own challenges to work on.
 Depending on individual characteristics, working with a partner may sometimes be an advantage and sometimes a draw back.

-Q: When the next 8 weeks series starts?
+Q: When the next 4-week introductory program start?

 Q: How to best take advantage of our classes?

 A: We recommend that you become a regular student.

 Q: When to move from beginner level class to intermediate level class?